earth-genome/foodtwin-global-app/README.md

 The steps below will walk you through setting up your own instance of the project.

+## Download seed data

+Download and place the seed files to the `data` folder.

 ### Install Project Dependencies

 To set up the development environment for this website, you'll need to install the following on your system: